Skip to content

 Terminal window

-bivvy history --step dependencies
+bivvy history --clear

 Terminal window

-bivvy run --force
+bivvy run --fresh

 Terminal window

-bivvy run --force --step dependencies
+bivvy run --force dependencies,build